How do I get accommodations?

 - No. Your accommodations will be determined by the documentation you provided.
-The counselor will discuss with you the accommodations available for you.
+The case manager will discuss with you the accommodations available for you.

-Are there any fees for the services/accommodations provided by the Accommodation Services?
+Are there any fees for the services/accommodations provided by the Disability Services?

 Do I have to request my accommodations every semester?

 - Yes.
-Please stop by, call, or email the Accommodation Services or one of the case managers before the start of each semester that you would like accommodations for your classes.
+Please stop by, call, or email the Disability Services or one of the case managers before the start of each semester that you would like accommodations for your classes.

 How are college accommodations different from the ones I had in high school?

 - Parents have access to student records and can participate in the accommodation process.